vlad-zhukov/react-text-mask-hoc/README.md

 `text-mask` is great.
 It's a feature-rich solution for creating input masks for various libraries and frameworks.
-However the React implementation has some long-standing bugs and feature requests that bury the potential of the library. `react-text-mask-hoc` is a successful attempt to release the full power of `text-mask` and React.
+However the React implementation has some long-standing bugs and feature requests that bury the potential of the library.

 __Features:__